MinishLab/minishlab.github.io/_posts/2025-01-28-modernbert.md

 If token removal was allowed, we could test whether the casing affects performance.
 If adding tokens to the tokenizer was allowed, we could see whether adding the words in `WordSim` would improve performance.

-So one thing on our roadmap, but a very low priority one, is to add this support to model2vec.
+So one thing on our roadmap, but a very low priority one, is to add support for token addition and/or removal to model2vec.
 If you have an idea on how to do it, please let us know!